framps/raspiBackupDoc/en/src/introduction.md

 ## Extensionpoints

-There exist [extensionpoints](hooks-for-own-scripts.md) for plugins in *raspiBackup*, to hock in any additonal custom logic at different points of the backup and restore processing.
+There exist [extensionpoints](hooks-for-own-scripts.md) f in *raspiBackup*, to hock in any additonal custom logic at different points of the backup and restore processing.

 ## Optionally external root partition